ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-TypeScript’s satisfies Operator: The Secret to Smarter Type Checking - <a href="https://medium.com/@asierr/typescripts-satisfies-operator-the-secret-to-smarter-type-checking-60bc6313152e" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Template Method Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-template-method-design-pattern-in-typescript-and-node-js-with-practical-examples-11bae7a6d157" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>TypeScript continues to evolve, and one of its most powerful yet often overlooked features is the satisfies operator.
-Introduced in…</blockquote>
+<blockquote>The Template Method design pattern is a behavioral pattern that defines the skeleton of an algorithm in a base class while allowing…</blockquote>

 <h3>5.
-TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.FC in TypeScript: Should You Use React Functional Components? - <a href="https://medium.com/web-tech-journals/react-fc-in-typescript-should-you-use-react-functional-components-af4295d87d80" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Web Tech Journals`**

-<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>
+<blockquote>Discover the pros and cons of using React.FC in TypeScript and how TypeScript 5.1 has improved its functionality.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>